tj-wells/coti-docker-method/README.md

 VERSION="X.Y.Z"
 ```

 where X.Y.Z is a valid version number in semver notation.
-A list of the available versions can be found at [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
+A list of the available versions can be found at <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">Dockerhub</a>.

 # 🏃 Running The Node